massquantity/LibRecommender/docs/source/user_guide/data_processing.rst

    >>> train_data.build_negative_samples(data_info, item_gen_mode="random", num_neg=1, seed=2020)
    >>> test_data.build_negative_samples(data_info, item_gen_mode="random", num_neg=1, seed=2222)

+.. admonition:: TODO

     In the future, we plan to remove this explicit negative sampling part before training.
     This requires encapsulating the sampling process into the batch training, so that users won't undertake the ambiguity above.
 Some other sampling methods apart from ``random`` will also be added.